SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information and examples, see :ref:`Generics_AssociatedTypes`.

-A generic ``where`` clause in a protocol declaration can add constraints to an associated types inherited from another protocol, without redeclaring the associated types.
+You use a generic ``where`` clause in a protocol declaration to add constraints to an associated types inherited from another protocol, without redeclaring the associated types.
 For example, the declarations of ``SubProtocol`` below are equivalent: